Subject access requests

 - names of the people you have been communicating with

-Please be aware that Social Work England needs to be satisfied that you are who you say you are.
+We need to be satisfied that you are who you say you are.
 This means that we may ask you to provide evidence of your identity.
-We do this to protect your information, so that we know we will only provide a response to the right person.
+We do this to protect your information, so that we can make sure that we’re providing a response to the right person.

-You can submit your requests using the contact details below:
+You can submit your request using the contact details below:

-If you would like more information about accessing your data, you can find out more from the Information Commissioner's Office.
+You can find more information about accessing your data from the Information Commissioner's Office.

-If you would like more information about how we handle your data, you can find out more by reading our privacy notice.
+If you want more information about how we handle your data, please read our privacy notice.